groloch/AI-optimization/README.md

 Replace the training part in the <i>mnist_annihilator</i> function and load the model instead.
 Then feel free to test/benchmark/try to improve the model.

-However, this initially was not made for direct reuse, but to showcase different ways to reduce the parameters amount of a Convolutional Neural Network classifier.
+Keep in mind that this project was initially not made for direct reuse, but to showcase different ways to reduce the parameters amount of a Convolutional Neural Network classifier.